Chrotesque/ci-portfolio-project-2/README.md

 ## Cheating Prevention

 The game is using a few global variables.
 Access to those through the console would make it rather easy to cheat.
 During my research I stumbled upon the use of a so-called "Scoping Function", meaning enveloping the entire code base in a function that is being called immediately.
 Therefore all global variables are within scope and inaccessible to the console.
+Commenting out 2 lines of code make it possible to hunt for errors using the console and removing those comments brings back the cheat prevention.

 <br>